TeeDan205/DSA_CAPSTON-PROJECT-Amazon-File_Documentation/README.md

 This Data analysis project aims to  provides e-commerce analytics solutions to sellers on platforms like Amazon.
 By analysing the various parameters; product and consumer review data etc in the data received we seek to gather enough information to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 ### ✍️ Dataset Description
-- **Source**: The primary source of data used for this analysis is from Amazon product pages, including:
+- **Source**: The data ws provided by the incubtor hub for the purpose of the hackathon and final Examinations of my data nalysis program by the organization.
+The dataset contains information scraped from Amazon product pages, including:
    - Product details: name, category, price, discount, and ratings
    - Customer engagement: user reviews, titles, and content
    - Each row represents a unique product, with aggregated reviewer data stored as comma-separated values